-If conversion optimization is your goal, it will not go without efficient call-to-action (CTA) buttons.
-Those who have not dealt with web design, conversion optimization, the design of landing pages, refining CTAs, they may not even begin to understand why designing a call to action is so important.
+If conversion optimization is your goal, it won’t succeed without efficient call-to-action (CTA) buttons.
+Those who have not dealt with web design, conversion optimization, the design of landing pages, refining CTAs, may not even begin to understand why designing a call-to-action is so important.

 Use proper contrast.